WCGA-Murdoch/Database-Tutorials/Barley.md

 ### 3. Barley panache database

-For a detailed instruction about using the Barley panache database, please refer to this link: [The Barley panache browsers](tools/barley_panache.md)
+For a detailed instruction about using the Barley panache database, please refer to this link: [The Barley panache browsers tutorials](tools/barley_panache.md)

 The Barley panache browsers was built from the barley pangenome graph (generated from [PGGB](https://github.com/pangenome/pggb) and [Panache](https://github.com/SouthGreenPlatform/panache) of 76 Barley accessions.